-I had arrived a little late for lunch and there was next to nothing left.
-I snapped a few photos of their lunch and took a look around.
+I had arrived a little late for lunch and there was a lot of vegetarian dishes being served.

 So this place is filled with freezers and displays of veggie meat, soy protein and a lot of other products.
 I had fun just poking around before deciding to order.
 If you want to order stuff like soy meat, tofu, soy milk, carrot juice, calamansi juice and bamboo shoots in bulk, this place is the place for you.

 I had a laugh over the vegetarian goods.
 These are so Interesting!

 I was getting hungry so it was time to order!
 The counter had this perky looking steamer with Siopao vegetarian meat buns inside and Cuapao and they looked so tempting.
 They weren’t soggy at all.
 The Siopao came in three kinds, asado, bola bola and Bamboo shoots with veggie meat.

 Here we are with Sian Tian’s awesome vegetarian dishes for the day.
 We got a vegetable dish, some Tofu Skins, Veggie barbecue pork with mushrooms and two cuapao with vegetarian meat and vegetables stuffed inside.